Previous Chapter

 What if the peace deal is not scriptural and does not, therefore, come to pass?
 Could those who espouse it arrive to the middle of the Week without knowing it?
 If any prophetic issue deserves sirens, this has got to be one, for it robs one from knowing that the anti-Christ comes in the first half of the Week with guns ablazing, even against Israel.
 Daniel 9:27 does not substantiate a peace deal between any parties, let alone between the anti-Christ and Israel.
 Read it for yourself and see:

-"And he [the first-century prince of verse 26 = Satan, ruler of the ancient Romans] shall confirm a covenant [in the end times] with the many for one week, and in the middle of the week, a desolator [i.e. Satan acting through the anti-Christ] shall make the sacrifice and the offering to cease, and [make] abominations on an extremity, even until the end."
+"And he [the first-century prince of verse 26 = satan, the dragon of Revelation 12, ruler of the ancient Romans] shall confirm a covenant [in the end times] with the many for one week, and in the middle of the week, a desolator [i.e. Satan acting through the beast of Revelation 13] shall make the sacrifice and the offering to cease, and [make] abominations on an extremity, even until the end."

-Without this verse, the peace-deal theory would not exist, for no other scripture so much as alludes to it.
+Without this verse, the peace-deal theory would not exist, for no other scripture so much as alludes to one.
 But where's the peace treaty?
 I see a deal, but I don't see an agreement between prior enemies to have tea and cookies.
-The assumed theme of the text has been expanded to the point of making the anti-Christ a global peacemaker in the first half of the Week...before he suddenly turns into a monster at the midway point.

-Many Christians are therefore expecting a cool, deceptively-peaceful, even fashionable man in a suit and tie, when we ought to be looking for a brazen, "strong faced" killing machine.
-Indeed, the Bible is emphatic about the anti-Christ being an amazing military man in the first half of the Week.
+Many Christians are therefore taught to expect a cool, deceptively-peaceful man when we ought to be looking for a brazen, "strong faced" killing machine.
+Indeed, especially in Daniel 8 and 11, the Bible is emphatic about the anti-Christ being an amazing military man in the first half of the Week.
+Such a character is not expected to fool Israel into a faked peace treaty.

-I hold as one theory that the European world will engage themselves in that covenant...and by their participation make it very powerful.
-What this means to me is that the Europeans, but not necessarily including the Jewish-based Rothschilds et-al, will join the Gog / Muslims who want to be rid of Israel.
-We can already see this anti-Israeli, pro-Muslim trend in the United Nations, but I expect it also from the European Union.
+I hold as one theory that the European world will engage in that covenant, making it very powerful.
+The expectation here is that Europeans will join Gog and Muslims who want to be rid of Israel.
+There is an anti-Israeli, pro-Muslim trend in the United Nations, but I expect it to grow, in spite opposition from some Rothschild elements, in the European Union.

 We can't be much more presumptuous than to interpret "the many" of Daniel 9:27 as Israelites.
 Just as pre-tribbers promote a pre-trib' rapture without one scripture that at face-value agrees, ditto for the teaching of the peace-deal theory.
 No one can know that "the many" refers to or includes Israel, for there is no other text that agrees.
 Moreover, if God were truly speaking of a covenant confirmed with Israel, one would think that He would use a more-explicit term than "the many."
 Why didn't He just use "Israel" itself?
 In using "the many," multiple Gentile nations are much better implied than a singular Israel.